Lamanda Park, Pasadena, California: Education

+Pasadena Public Library operates the Lamanda Park branch at the corner of Altadena Drive and Morningside Street.

 Transportation

 Lamanda Park is served by Metro Local line 267; as well as Pasadena Transit route 60, and Foothill Transit line 187.

 Politics

 Lamanda Park is a generally more conservative than other parts of the city, due in part to a large immigrant population and older, socially conservative residents.
 In the City Council, it is split between the 2nd, 4th, and 7th districts.